HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The cluster data volume report, throughput report and connection status report are visualized to provide the graph mode and the table mode, and the data report can be viewed through different dimensions.

-### Cluster data volume
+### Cluster data amount

-The data volume distributions of data nodes, logicDB and tables for all members in the cluster are displayed in graph mode and report mode.
+The data amount distributions of data nodes, logicDB and tables for all members in the cluster are displayed in graph mode and report mode.

 #### Graph mode